JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 @profile g2(p,n)
 ProfileSVG.save("/tmp/profile2.svg")
 ```
-What we can see the profiler now?
+What the profiler tells is now (clear [here](profile2.svg) to see the output)?
 	- we spend a lot of time in `similar` in `matmul`, which is again an allocation of results for storing output of multiplication on line 7 matrix `r`.
 	- the trigonometric operations on line 3-6 are very costly
 	- Slicing `p` always allocates a new array and performs a deep copy.

-Let's try to get rid of these.
+Let's get rid of memory allocations at the expense of the code clarity
 ```julia
 using LinearAlgebra
 @inline function initm!(m, t)